albertknows/albert_on_data/content/seattle-bucket-list.md

 Need to accomplish before leaving the state of Washington.

-- Skydiving
 - Roadtrip from Seattle across the Canadian Border
+- AFOQT Test!!
 - Find Freddie from iCarly
-- Amazon Business Analyst
+- Amazon Business Analyst Intern
 - Adopt a Dog
 - Be Happy
 - Get the Sonics to come back to Seattle
+- Skydiving
 - ???